vu-rdm-tech/yoda-vu-nl/what-is-yoda/grant-info.md

 same publication or project and will show up in the metadata.
 ```

-## Please help me, I need to answer a different question!
+## Please help me, I need to answer a different question on Yoda!
-Please forward your Yoda related question to yoda@uu.nl so that we can help you formulate an
-appropriate answer and extend this Q&A section.
+For research data management related questions,
+email your question to info.rdm@uu.nl

+In case you need to answer a question on Yoda features and how it supports
+research data management, then contact the Yoda team directly at yoda@uu.nl